Portland, Oregon, United States

 • Different styles of management

 • How to develop a career path for yourself and for employees

 • How to balance the tightrope of corporate politics

 Armed with a bachelor's degree in business administration, my first job was with an IT recruiting company.
 After about six months on the job, I realized I would much rather work in IT than find candidates to do so.
 I wanted to be a software engineer!

 So I made a job change and worked in quality assurance for a large St. Louis-based company.
 It wasn’t a dream job, but it was a foot in the door.
 After about a year I was promoted to software developer and then after a few months on the job, I left to become a freelance developer.

 For the next five years, even though I found clients and worked on projects, I was surviving, but not thriving.
 I didn’t feel I was making enough progress in my career.
 I was too busy and didn’t have a life outside of work.

 There were times when I worked 70-80 hours a week, sometimes 7-days a week and I felt like I was only treading water.
 It’s important to find a work/life balance and to pursue other interests outside of work.

 So, I moved to Portland, Oregon for the beauty of the area and the lifestyle it promised, but again found myself mostly working alone.
-I accepted a three-month contract at Intel and that gave me great experience and opened so many doors.
-With such a respected name on my resume, I found a few great jobs working for agencies and my career really progressed.
+I accepted a three-month contract at Intel that gave me great experience and opened many doors.
+With such a recognizable name on my resume, I found a few great jobs working for agencies and my career really progressed.
 Since then, I find that I am much happier working for a company than when I was a freelancer.
 Being part of a team feeds my soul and I enjoy managing and mentoring other employees.